umbraco/UmbracoDocs/13/umbraco-ums/marketers-and-editors/personalization/extending-personalization/implement-your-own-segment-parameters.md

     public class DayOfWeekSegmentRuleConfig{    public DayOfWeek DayOfWeek { get; set; }}

 The segment rule factory needs to be registered so uMarketingSuite can use it.
-The code below registers the factory in a new composer but you can of course use an existing composer for this if you like:
+The code below registers the factory in a new composer, you can use an existing composer for this if you like:

     public class DayOfWeekSegmentRuleComposer : IUserComposer{    public void Compose(Composition composition)    {        composition.Register<ISegmentRuleFactory, DayOfWeekSegmentRuleFactory>(Lifetime.Transient);         }}